-Upon confirmation of a significant emergency or dangerous situation by Temple Police or authorized personnel involving an immediate threat to the health or safety of students or employees on campus, the President and the Vice President for Public Safety and/or their designees will determine the type and content of the notification to the Temple community, and will initiate the campus notification procedures.
+Upon confirmation of a significant emergency or dangerous situation by Temple Police or authorized personnel involving an immediate threat to the health or safety of students or employees on campus, the President, the Senior Vice President and Chief Operating Officer, or the Vice President of Public Safety and/or their designees, taking into account the safety of the community, will determine the type and content of the notification to the Temple community, and will initiate the campus notification procedures.
 Temple University will, without delay and taking into account the safety of the community, determine the content of the notification, determine the appropriate segment of community to receive the notice and initiate the notification system, unless doing so will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.